ryanspletzer/ryanspletzer.github.io/_posts/2023-04-25-powershell-conf.md

 Were it not for PowerShell, I'd be a humble C# developer that is still utterly dependent on the full Visual Studio IDE and little to no ability to all the surrounding things that it takes to delivery infrastructure and software atop it.
-PowerShell took me beyond the IDE and into the terminal (which, let's be frank, is where most of us are at today), and got me introduced to some of the tools that inspired it like bash, zsh and more.
+PowerShell took me beyond the IDE and into the terminal (which, let's be frank, is where most of us are at today), and got me introduced to some of the tools that inspired PowerShell like bash, zsh and more.
+But most importantly, the _concepts_ that I got introduced to through PowerShell, like Automation, Scripting, CI/CD, CLI's terminals, and way too many more to list, are really what broadened my horizons to new ways of thinking and new technological possibilities.

 Fast forward to today: PowerShell is so much more than a Windows-only tool, it's now cross-platform!
-Windows, macOS, and Linux, and I and other team members actively write PowerShell that supports all platforms.
+Windows, macOS, and Linux -- I and other team members actively write PowerShell that work everywhere.
 It's the ultimate "glue" tool for tying things together.
 Need to write a webhook endpoint to trigger CI from your GitHub repo?
 PowerShell's got your back.
 Need that quick script to fix some data in your systems?
 PowerShell.
 I could continue, but you get the idea.

-Bot only is it "glue," PowerShell can be a serious development language, too.
+Not only is it "glue," PowerShell can be a serious development language, too.
 As a concrete example, my team is currently looking into developing a wrapper API for Exchange Online PowerShell in Azure Functions so we can manage objects there with a nicer REST-based approach.

+It's important to take moments like these and reflect back how far you've come.
+I'm getting to meet many of the folks in industry that I've looked up to for a number of years this week, and it's a cool full circle type of feeling that I'm incredibly grateful about.